Ernesto Simpson: Career

-Grammy nominated world class drummer and musician of international acclaim.
-Over thirty years of performing, recording, touring, teaching and session music experience alongside some the greatest names in the industry.
-From Dizzy Gillespie at the start of his musical career in Havana, Cuba, to Michel Legrand, Carmen McRae, Paquitto D' Rivera, Arturo Sandoval, Ray Baretto, Mark Murphy, Chucho Valdés, Michael Brecker, Herbie Hancock, Mike Stern, Richard Bona, Rodrigues Brothers, Brian Lynch, Manuel Valera, Gonzalo Rubalcalba, Hugh Masakela, Kyle Eastwood, Omar Sosa to name but a few.
+Simpson is a Grammy-nominated and internationally acclaimed drummer, with over thirty years of performing, recording, touring, teaching and session musician experience alongside some the greatest names in the industry.
+He has collaborated with Dizzy Gillespie, Michel Legrand, Carmen McRae, Paquito D' Rivera, Arturo Sandoval, Ray Barretto, Mark Murphy, Chucho Valdés, Michael Brecker, Herbie Hancock, Mike Stern, Richard Bona, Rodrigues Brothers, Brian Lynch, Manuel Valera, Michel Camilo, Gonzalo Rubalcalba, Hugh Masakela, Kyle Eastwood, Jason Rebello, Tim Garland and Omar Sosa, amongst many others.

+Ernesto is also a guest drummer of the NDR Bigband and The Metropole Orkest.

-His playing has graced Original motion picture scores such as Random Hearts (1999) with Harrison Ford and For Love or Country: The Arturo Sandoval Story (2007) with Andy Garcia where he also makes a cameo appearance.
+He has performed on original motion picture scores such as Random Hearts (1999) with Harrison Ford and For Love or Country: The Arturo Sandoval Story (2007) with Andy Garcia, where he also made a cameo appearance.